-The collected equipment, instruments and teaching aids were first stored in the attic of the University’s main building where the historic student lock-up is located.
-A fire broke out in the main building in 1965 which significantly set back the collection work.
+The collected equipment, instruments and teaching aids were first stored in the attic of the University’s main building, where the historic student lock-up is now located.
+A fire broke out in the main building in 1965 which significantly set back the Ilomets' work.

 In 1971, the University History Commission began publishing a journal “Tartu Ülikooli ajaloo küsimusi” (Issues of the History of the University of Tartu).
-The series continues to be published to this day, only now it is edited by the UT Museum.
-The University History Commission was entrusted the founding of the University History Museum.
+The series is still published to this day, only now it is edited by the UT Museum.
+The University History Commission was entrusted with the founding of the University History Museum.
 Rector Arnold Koop signed the decree establishing the Museum on December 6, 1976.
 In 1979, the Museum was allotted four rooms in the basement of the main building in order to establish a permanent exhibition and store its collections.
-The first permanent exhibition was opened on April 1, 1980, and it covered the University’s history till 1918.
+The first permanent exhibition was opened on April 1, 1980, and it covered the University’s history until 1918.

 In 1981, the University of Tartu Library moved into its newly constructed building and moved out of its historical building in the ruins of Tartu Cathedral, which was given to the University of Tartu History Museum.
 During these first years the Museum shared the building with the Department of History and the editors of the collection of articles “Skandinaavia kogumik” (Papers in Scandinavian Studies).
 After a series of small renovations, the building was reopened and a new and extensive permanent exhibition, covering the history of the University of Tartu and the history of science in Estonia to the present day, was opened on September 1, 1982.

-In 1985, the Museum had to once again take down its permanent exhibition and close its doors to visitors due to the extensive renovation of the building carried out by a Polish company Budimex.
+In 1985, the Museum had to once again take down its permanent exhibition and close its doors to visitors due to extensive renovation of the building, carried out by a Polish company Budimex.

 In September 1982, another branch of the Museum operated on Veski (then Burdenko) Street – the apartment museum of Dmitri Ulyanov.
 The apartment was home to the brother of Soviet revolutionary Vladimir Ilyich Lenin; Ulyanov studied medicine in Tartu for a short time.
 As the political climate changed, the small exhibition was reorganised as well.
 The branch was renamed the Student Museum and it began exhibiting the everyday life of UT students through the ages.
 In 1997, the Student Museum was closed and its exhibits found a place in the University of Tartu Museum’s permanent exhibition on Toome Hill.